 Furthermore, CDL holders are not eligible to drive commercial vehicles if issued a hardship privilege to drive pending prosecution of their case.
 Neither pre-conviction nor post-conviction conditional licenses allow for the operation of commercial vehicles.
 In other words, if you hold a CDL, under no circumstance should you ever drink alcohol before operating a vehicle.
 You will very quickly find yourself without a license, and without a way to earn a living.

 If you are charged with a DWI, whether you hold a Commercial Drivers License or not, you should get immediate legal advice.
-The Rochester DWI attorneys have handled DWI cases in numerous situations, including representing a foreign citizen on a felony DWI charge arising from his arrest for driving a commercial vehicle (a tractor trailer) while having a BAC of .24%.
+The DWI attorneys at The Militello Law Firm have handled DWI cases in numerous CDL situations, including representing a foreign citizen on a felony DWI charge arising from his arrest for driving a commercial vehicle (a tractor trailer) while having a BAC of .24%.
 We were able to get the tractor out of impound, and negotiate a settlement that included no jail time for our client.
 Although past success is not an indicator of future results, we will give your case the same careful attention that we gave to this client.
 I will talk to you about your case at no charge, and I will work to make sure that you can get back to work.

 If you are facing a DWI charge in Rochester or one of the surrounding counties, contact us at The Militello Law Firm for a free telephone consultation and case evaluation.
 Our phone number is (585) 485-0025.